Daniel Davies

 Under Siege: Perpetual Warfare and Late-Medieval Literature

 Daniel Davies is Assistant Professor of English at the University of Houston, where his research centers on late-medieval literary and historical writing.
-He received his PhD from the University of Pennsylvania in 2021 and his research has been supported by fellowships from the National Endowment for the Humanities, the Huntington Library, Folger Shakespeare Library, and the Strarthmatine Trust.
+His research has appeared in journals including Modern Language Quarterly, New Medieval Literatures, and The Chaucer Review.
 With R.D.
-Perry he is co-editor of Literatures of the Hundred Years, available Open Access from Manchester University Press.
+Perry he is co-editor of Literatures of the Hundred Years War, available Open Access from Manchester University Press.
+He recently completed a Houston-based public humanities project called Space City Medievalism and he is currently editing a special issue of The Journal of Early Modern and Medieval Studies on ‘Epistemologies of the Archive.’

 *Events currently open only to 2024-25 fellows due to space concerns; please contact IRH at info@irh.wisc.edu to be added to a cancellation list for in-person events.*